 Albert R. Perkins, the manager of the Surf Club, bought 8 Bradford Street in 2004 for $630,000, though Blanchette and Albacker were listed as living here for a couple of years afterward.
 In 2017, HSBC Bank USA foreclosed on the property, selling it two years later to Rifino and Pihl for $650,000.

-Rifino is an osteopathic doctor and the president of Toys for Joys, a nonprofit charitable organization that he cofounded with Pihl in 2002.
+Rifino is an emergency physician who trained as an osteopathic physician.
+He is the president of Toys for Joys, a nonprofit charitable organization that he cofounded with Pihl in 2002.
 The volunteer group holds an annual gala whose purpose is “to collect and donate new toys and gifts for the underprivileged children and teens throughout the state of Massachusetts.”
 The gifts are distributed by the Eastern Service Workers Association, Inquilinos Boricuas en Acciòn, the Joseph M. Tierney Learning Center, the Multicultural AIDS Coalition, the Teddy Bear Foundation for Foster Children, and United South End Settlements.

 8 Bradford Street in 2004, in a photo taken for the Massachusetts Historical Commission.